A Journey of Happiness - Ha Giang - Vietnam25 March 2019

 Ms Tho and I are waiting to the car to pick up for a 4-day trip to explore one of the largest province in the Northern Vietnam - Ha Giang.

 The car arrives in just when I finished quick my breakfast.
 I can hear Lien’s voice from inside the car.
 Lien is a Sales Manager for Spanish market, joining this trip to survey and make programs for Spanish clients.
-We passed by all the street in downtown and stopped in front of the hotel, located in Hang Be street to pick up the last and main person in this trip - Mr. Roberto.
-Roberto is Marketing Manager - our representative in Spain, in charge of Sale and Marketing in European market.
+We passed by all the street in downtown and stopped in front of the hotel, located in Hang Be street to pick up the last and main person in this trip - Mr. Roberto, experience character.
+He is from Spain.

 We were all set and heading to the freeway DCT05 to go straight to Ha Giang.
 Everyone was looking outside the window, enjoyed seeing the busy city with chaotic sounds while remaining the silence with morning faces.

 Ha Giang appears in my mind with not much than an image of poor province, a home of diversified ethnic minority groups that isolate to outside world.
 It makes Ha Giang a curious place to me.